The C++ connector for PostgreSQL

 There are several types of transactions with various "quality of service" properties.
 If you really don't want a transaction on the database, one of the available transaction types is called nontransaction.
 It provides basic non-transactional behaviour.
 (This is sometimes called "autocommit": it commits every successful command right away).

 You can execute queries in different ways, each by calling methods on the transaction: * "query" methods execute a query, wait for the full result data to come back, and provide you with each row of data converted to field types of your choice. * "stream" methods execute a query, taking a bit more time to start up, but the data then comes in at a higher rate, and you can start processing each row right as it comes in.
 Just like the "query" methods, they convert the data to field types of your choice. * "exec" methods execute a query, wait for the full result to come in, and then give you a result object.
 It's a container of rows (and each row is a container of fields), but it also contains some metadata about the result set.
-In particular, use "exec0" when you execute a command that should not return any data rows at all.

 Quick example